Layapanda/Projet_NP/doc/Administrator/README.md

 ## Deploy the program files and configuring the system

-Follow this procedure to copy all the necessary files to the **Raspberry PI 4** board.
+Follow this procedure to copy all the necessary files to the **Raspberry PI 4** board /home/pi.

 [**Project files package creation procedure**](../../README.md) -> **Gathering all the programs section**.